ProgrammingToki/ProgrammingToki/README.md

 - 👋 Hi, I’m @ProgrammingToki
 - 👀 I’m interested in Rust, C++, Python
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and doing some Game dev on the side
 - 💞️ I’m looking to collaborate on mainly low level projects
 - 📫 How to reach me just mail me :D
-- UM Im just a Student in a High school i like to code im just a noob have mercy Lol.
+- UM still just a student in HS.

 <!---
 ProgrammingToki/ProgrammingToki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.